 What causes tides?
 Tides are the periodic rise and fall of sea level at a particular place.
 When the sea level rises to its greatest height.
 It is known as a high tide, and when the sea level drops to its lowest height, it is known as a low tide.

-The earth’s center experiences a stronger gravitational force towards the moon.
-Then the part facing away from the moon.
-Hence, this part is pulled away from the center, resulting in the opposite side’s high tide.
+The earth’s center experiences a stronger gravitational force toward the moon.
+Then, the part is facing away from the moon.
+Hence, this part is pulled from the center, resulting in the opposite side’s high tide.
 In addition, the places in between the two high tides, where the sea level drops, experience low tides.

 Logically, water would be drawn toward the moon because of its gravitational pull, causing a tidal bulge.
 A tidal bulge also forms on the opposite side of the planet.
 So what’s going on?
 The moon’s gravity isn’t pulling on the water.
 It’s pulling on the whole earth too.

-Water closest to the moon gets drawn towards it hardest.
-The Earth gets tugged toward the moon a little less vigorously, and water on the far side of the earth is pulled much less.
+The water closest to the moon gets drawn towards it hardest.
+The Earth gets tugged toward the moon a little less vigorously, and water on the far side of the Earth is pulled much less.
 So essentially, it’s being left behind and forming its little lump.

 Our moon has a slightly elliptical orbit that varies how far away it is by about 50,000 km each month.
 Tides are much more pronounced when closest to or in perigee than when it’s the farthest at apogee.
 The continents keep the water from freely flowing, complicating tidal patterns.